Link Prediction with Contextualized Self-Supervision: Experiments

 \subsection{Benchmark Datasets and Settings}

 Seven real-world networks are used in the experiments.
 The detailed statistics are summarized in Table~\ref{data_summary}. \begin{itemize} \item \textbf{Cora} and \textbf{Citeseer}\footnote{https://linqs.soe.ucsc.edu/data } are two citation networks where nodes represent papers and links represent the citations between papers.
-Each paper is described by a fixed-dimension binary bag-of-words feature vector. \item \textbf{WebKB} and \textbf{Wiki}\footref{fn:linqs} are two webpage networks where nodes indicate webpages and the links indicate hyperlinks between them.
-Node attributes are characterized by binary bag-of-words representations of webpages. \item \textbf{Facebook}\footnote{https://snap.stanford.edu/data/ego-Facebook.html} and \textbf{Google+}\footnote{https://snap.stanford.edu/data/ego-Gplus.html} are two social networks respectively formed by the combination of a group of Facebook and Google+ ego networks.
-A set of user profiles are used to construct binary node features according to their existence. \item \textbf{DBLP} is the subgraph of the DBLP bibliographic network\footnote{https://aminer.org/citation (version 3)}, formed by the papers in the area of \textit{Database and Data Mining} and the citations between them.
-Paper titles are used to construct binary bag-of-words node features.
+Each paper is described by a fixed-dimension binary bag-of-words \dk{attribute} vector, \dk{with each dimension indicating the occurrence/absence of each word from a fixed-size dictionary;} \jy{the value of 1 indicates the corresponding word occurs in the paper, and 0 otherwise}. \item \textbf{WebKB} and \textbf{Wiki}\footref{fn:linqs} are two webpage networks where nodes indicate webpages and links indicate hyperlinks \jy{among webpages}.
+Node attributes are binary bag-of-words representations of webpages. \item \textbf{Facebook}\footnote{https://snap.stanford.edu/data/ego-Facebook.html} and \textbf{Google+}\footnote{https://snap.stanford.edu/data/ego-Gplus.html} are two social networks respectively formed by the combination of a group of Facebook and Google+ ego networks.
+A set of user profile values are used to construct binary node \dk{attribute vectors} according to their presence/absence. \item \textbf{DBLP} is the subgraph of the DBLP bibliographic network\footnote{https://aminer.org/citation (version 3)}, formed by the papers in the area of \textit{Database and Data Mining} and the citations between them.
+Paper titles are used to construct binary bag-of-words node \dk{attribute vectors}.
 The publication years of papers are also collected as their time stamps. \end{itemize}